EPFLRocketTeam/2026_C_AV_IRIS/experiments/otel-lgtm-custom/README.md

   - storage.trace.wal.ingestion_time_range_slack
 - Prometheus, current setup is also for 1 month old data
   - storage.tsdb.out_of_order_time_window
+  - For metrics with high frequency, set the min step to a sufficient value
 - OpenTelemetry Collector to remove the batch processor on logs